Frederic-vW/potts-complexity/README.md

 # potts-complexity

 - The functions for entropy rate, excess entropy, Lempel-Ziv complexity (LZ-76), and DFA for discrete time series are contained in the file `potts_complexity.py`.
-- The figure below shows a complexity analysis of sample data from Potts model simulations (2D lattice) and can be reproduced with the notebook `potts_complexity.ipynb`.
+- The figure below shows a complexity analysis of sample data (n=10 lattice sites) from Potts model simulations (2D lattice) and can be reproduced with the notebook `potts_complexity.ipynb`.
 - You can run the notebook on mybinder by clicking the "launch binder" icon below:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Frederic-vW/potts-complexity/main?labpath=potts_complexity.ipynb)